How to Open Big CSV Files – an Ultimate Guide

 -

-However, CSV Explorer does have its weaknesses too, such as a 5 Million rows cap and fewer advanced data manipulation features compared to desktop tools.
+However, CSV Explorer also has limitations, such as a 5 million row cap and fewer advanced data manipulation features compared to desktop tools.
 While it's great for quick data checks and basic tasks, more complex analysis might require additional solutions.

 B. Zoho sheet